Jonathan Morali

 Jonathan Morali (born 22 May 1980) is a French composer, songwriter, singer, founder and frontman of the band Syd Matters.
-He is also the composer of many films and videogames original scores (e.g., Life Is Strange, Life Is Strange 2).
+He gained notoriety for his involvement on the soundtracks for Life is Strange video game series.

-Biography
+Early life

 Debut and Syd Matters

 Jonathan Morali was born in Paris on 22 May 1980.
 He began his performing career playing at small bars until he was noticed by Third Side Records and signed to a recording contract.
 His first album, A Whisper and a Sigh, which was recorded during the summer of 2002 and released 28 June 2004.
 Developing an atmospheric folk-pop style that featured acoustic settings combined with electronica-influenced touches that sounded a bit like a hybrid between Nick Drake and Radiohead.

 Since Syd Matters’ debut, their experimental genre has been continuously reviewed by critics.
 Their second album, "Someday We Will Foresee Obstacles", brought the band mainstream attention with a review in the 32nd issue of Music Week.
 The unique sound they produce has been said to draw inspiration from genres such as prog rock, dub music, and Traditional pop, while also resembling that of singer-songwriter artists but at its core is often considered a mix between folk and electronic genres.
 In their reviews, they have also been compared to other artists such as Fleet Foxes, Fionn Regan, Grandaddy, The Flaming Lips, and Nick Drake.